 The Carriage by Air Act of 1972 and the Consumer Protection Act of 1986 are the statutes under which passengers may file an action to redress their grievances or approach civil courts for compensation and damages.
 The former enacts the Warsaw, Hague and Montreal Conventions and the latter provides for redressal of a consumer dispute involving deficient services.
-The Consumer Protection Bill 2018 provides for product liability for service providers and seeks to increase the pecuniary jurisdiction of consumer courts (for district commissions, up to 10 million rupees; for state commissions, from 10 million to 100 million rupees; and for the national commission, claims above 100 million rupees).
+The Consumer Protection Act 2019 (which overhauls the 1986 law) provides for product liability for service providers and seeks to increase the pecuniary jurisdiction of consumer courts (for district commissions, up to 10 million rupees; for state commissions, from 10 million to 100 million rupees; and for the national commission, claims above 100 million rupees).

 Some examples of recent passenger-friendly consumer protection cases are as follows.

-In Air France v Dimple Bhambra Malhotra II CPJ 393 (NC) the complainant travelled from Paris to London on Air France on flight AF1380 on 2 July 2010.
+In Air France v Dimple Bhambra Malhotra II CPJ 393 (NC) the complainant travelled from Paris to London on an Air France flight on 2 July 2010.
 On arrival at London, one of her pieces of baggage was found missing.
 Since her ticket was in the bag that had been lost or misplaced, she could not go on to Frankfurt and she returned to Paris.
-The bag was later on traced and returned to the complainant but according to her, a number of articles were found missing.
+The bag was eventually traced and returned to the complainant but according to her, a number of articles were found missing.
 The complainant approached the concerned District Forum seeking compensation to the extent of 402,860 rupees.
-The complaint was resisted by the airline, having first admitted the delay in delivery of one bag but submitted that liability was limited under the Carriage by Air Act, amounting to just 6,747 rupees.
+The complaint was resisted by the airline, having first admitted the delay in delivery of one bag but submitted that liability was limited under the Carriage by Air Act to just 6,747 rupees.
 The District Forum, however, ruled in favour of the complainant, the airline then approached the concerned State Commission by way of an appeal, which was dismissed.
 The airline then filed a revision petition before the National Consumer Disputes Redressal Commission (NCDRC).
 It was held: ‘Therefore, even while giving the widest and most liberal interpretation to the provisions of the Consumer Protection Act, this Commission cannot act contrary to the provisions contained under Section 22 of the Carriage by Air Act and cannot exceed the limit statutorily prescribed therein.’
-The impugned order was set aside and the petitioner’s liability was fixed at 6,747 rupees along with compensation in the form of interest at 9 per cent per annum, with effect from 2 July 2010 until the date on which a sum of 25,000 rupees was withdrawn by the complainant from the concerned State Commission.
-The complainant was directed to refund the balance amount to the appellant airline.
+The impugned order was set aside and the petitioner’s liability was fixed at 6,747 rupees along with interest at 9 per cent per annum.

 In British Airways v Kallol Basu II CPJ 286 (NC) the complainant filed a complaint against the opposite parties before the Rajasthan State Commission on the ground that while deplaning from the appellant’s aircraft through a very old, wet, dilapidated, wobbly, unstable and malfunctioning staircase, provided by British Airways, he had a terrible and nasty fall entailing grave injury and instant and profuse bleeding through his nose.
-He was diagnosed with a serious case of intra-cranial subdural haematoma and could resume his duties only after eight days.
-The complaint was allowed and opposite parties 1 to 9 were directed to pay 2,241,560 rupees against which the instant appeal was preferred.
-The NCDRC partly allowed the appeal holding: ‘Perusal of record reveals that complainant claimed huge amount without any reasonable justification and learned State Commission allowed 21,91,560 rupees besides cost whereas as per my aforesaid observation, complainant is entitled to only 51,000 rupees and in such circumstances, complainant should be allowed to get only 5,000 rupees as cost of litigation instead of 50,000 rupees awarded by State Commission.’
-The appellant was directed to pay 56,000 rupees against 2,241,560 rupees allowed by the State Commission within 30 days, failing which the amount would carry interest at 10 per cent per annum for the period of default.
+He was diagnosed with a serious case of intra-cranial subdural haematoma and could only resume his duties after eight days.
+The complaint was allowed and opposite parties 1 to 9 were directed to pay 2,241,560 rupees against which an appeal was filed.
+The NCDRC partly allowed the appeal holding that the: ‘Perusal of record reveals that complainant claimed huge amount without any reasonable justification and learned State Commission allowed 21,91,560 rupees besides cost’.
+It was held that the complainant would only be entitled to 51,000 rupees and 5,000 rupees as the cost of litigation (instead of 50,000 rupees awarded by the State Commission).
+The appellant was directed to pay the amount within 30 days.

-Spicejet Ltd v Ranju Aery I CPJ 546 (NC), was a case that concerned a complainant who booked tickets for herself and her family members on the petitioner airline’s flights.
-However, the connecting flight was cancelled and it was alleged that the airline did not make any alternative arrangement.
+Spicejet Ltd v Ranju Aery I CPJ 546 (NC) was a case that concerned a complainant who booked tickets for herself and her family members on the petitioner airline’s flights.
+However, the connecting flight was cancelled and it was alleged that the airline did not make alternative arrangements.
 The complainant bought new tickets from another airline for her onward journey and filed a complaint before the district forum that was decided in her favour and the appeal to the state commission was dismissed causing the airline to file a revision petition before the NCDRC.
-The airline’s reasons for cancellation of the flight (‘due to operational and technical reasons, which were beyond the [airline’s] control’) did not go down well with the NCDRC which observed that ‘other flights were operating normally’.
-The airline was found to be deficient in service and the revision petition was dismissed upholding the decision of the district forum directing the airline to refund the amount of the new tickets after deducting the airfare for the cancelled flight, interest at 9 per cent per annum and 1.25 million rupees as compensation for harassment, and 10,000 rupees as litigation costs.
+The airline’s reasons for cancellation of the flight (‘due to operational and technical reasons, which were beyond the [airline’s] control’) did not go down well with the NCDRC, which observed that ‘other flights were operating normally’.
+The airline was found to be deficient in service, and upholding the decision of the district forum the airline was directed to refund the amount of the new tickets after deducting the airfare for the cancelled flight, pay interest at 9 per cent per annum and 1.25 million rupees as compensation for harassment, and 10,000 rupees as litigation costs.

-In Micro Devices Inc v Airport Authority of India and another III CPJ 594 (NC) the complainant had imported electronic components and the same were placed in the custody of the AAI pending customs clearance.
+In Micro Devices Inc v Airport Authority of India (AAI) and another III CPJ 594 (NC) the complainant had imported electronic components and the same were placed in the custody of the AAI pending customs clearance.
 One of the packages was found damaged and torn.
-Eventually a complaint was filed before the state commission claiming actual loss, business loss, loss of reputation, mental agony and interest.
-The state commission allowed the complaint partly leading the complainant to file an appeal before the NCDRC.
-It was held by the NCDRC that the finding of deficiency in service had become final and as the complainant had declared the value of the consignment prior to booking of goods, section 22(2) of the Carriage by Air Act of 1972 (relied upon by the respondents) was held to be not applicable.
-The order of the state commission was modified and the NCDRC allowed the appeal in part increasing the amount of compensation from 100,000 rupees to 299,959 rupees (actual loss) with interest at 9 per cent per annum from the date of filing the complaint till realisation and costs of 10,000 rupees.
+Eventually a complaint was filed claiming actual loss, business loss, loss of reputation, mental agony and interest.
+Dismissing an appeal by the importer, it was held by the NCDRC that the finding of deficiency in service had become final as the complainant had declared the value of the consignment prior to booking of goods.
+The NCDRC allowed the appeal in part increasing the amount of compensation from 100,000 rupees to 299,959 rupees (actual loss) with interest at 9 per cent per annum from the date of filing of the complaint and costs of 10,000 rupees.